Equal Housing Opportunity

 CLOSED TUESDAY, THURSDAY & FRIDAY AFTERNOONS

-VERY NICE MAINTENANCE FREE 1-BEDROOM APARTMENTS AVAILABLE NOW AT PARKVIEW PLAZA.
-RENT IS ONLY 30% OF GROSS INCOME.
-UTILITIES ARE ONLY $15 MONTHLY.
+VERY NICE MAINTENANCE FREE 1-BEDROOM APARTMENT AVAILABLE SOON AT PARKVIEW PLAZA AND APOLLO TOWERS.
+RENT IS ONLY 30% OF GROSS INCOME PLUS ONLY $15 MONTHLY FOR UTILITIES.
 NO SMOKING.
 NO ONE HAS NICER APARTMENTS AT A BETTER PRICE.
 NO ONE!

 ALL APARTMENTS ARE FILLED FROM OUR WAITING LISTS.
 APPLY TODAY!